The Essential Guide to B2B Tech Inbound Marketing

 If you have a writer on staff, it can cost virtually $0 to start an inbound marketing strategy by focusing on a blog, SEO, and PR.
 Long-term, you may need to invest some funds into social media ad campaigns, a dedicated CMS, pay-per-click display ads, or additional team members to handle the demand of your work.

 According to Eloqua, the average cost per lead drops by 80% after five months of consistent inbound marketing.
 And according to Pardot, inbound marketing yields three times more leads per dollar than traditional methods.
 So, in short?
 More leads.
 Less money.
 Now that’s what we’re talking about!

 4. It Improves ROI

-Don’t Compare Your Inbound Efforts to Other Industries
+Don’t Compare Your Inbound Marketing Efforts to Other Industries

 Maybe you design technology that simplifies transportation logistics for tractor trailers.
 Or maybe you’ve created a new revenue cycle software to simplify hospital claims and billing processes.
 Maybe you work in AI or cybersecurity.
 In any case, most B2B companies struggle with their inbound marketing efforts because “blogging about tractor trailer logistics software is boring”.

 But, you want to know who doesn’t think that is boring?
 The leadership at major shipping companies trying to save costs and streamline efforts.

 Most B2B technology companies are successful because they have defined and found their niche.
 And while this niche won’t seem as “cool” and “popular” as blogging about travel, weddings, food, and consumer electronics, your niche audience does care — and that’s who matters.